gh-drourke/git_bump/README.md

 ## 1. Handles staging and commits to local branch

 The user maintains a list of changes since the last commit in a file called GIT_MSG.

 This file becomes the message content to the -m option when executing "$ git commit -m <GIT_MSG>"

-## 2. Handle TAG commits
+## 2. Handles TAG commits

 After a "git commit" another "git tag" is optional.